-So getting my little check from Blogher every 3 months is rewarding.
+So getting my little paycheck from BlogHer every three months is very rewarding.

-When I started this blog, it was completely for me.
+When I started this blog, it was only for me.

-Not in leaps and bounds like most bloggers do but grown in what I consider to be very prosperous ways.
+But I have grown, not in leaps and bounds like a lot of bloggers do, but I have grown in what I consider being very prosperous ways.

-I have met so many engaging and affirming human beings since starting blogging in the forms of readers, other bloggers or friends who read my blog and I became closer to because of the blog.
+I have met so many engaging and affirming human beings since starting blogging as readers, other bloggers, and friends who read my blog and I became closer to because of the blog.

 This blog has created such an amazing outlet for me.